- Black cumin

 For Healthcare Professionals

-Adverse effects are rare, but high doses of Nigella sativa oil caused liver and kidney damage in rats (7).
+Adverse effects are rare, but high doses of N. sativa oil caused liver and kidney damage in rats (7).

 The antioxidant effect is thought to protect tissues from radiation injury (15).
 However, it is not clear if this would also make radiation therapy less effective.
 Thymoquinone administered to mice reduced the incidence of stomach tumors (7).
 Possible mechanisms include inhibition of DNA synthesis (7), and promotion of apoptosis by inhibiting cell growth in G1 phase (8).

-- Topical use of pure oil of Nigella sativa caused allergic contact dermatitis in two people with maculopapular eczema (19).
+- Topical use of pure oil of N. sativa caused allergic contact dermatitis in 2 people with maculopapular eczema (19).